-It is being introduced between April 2018 and April 2020 and is a completely new method of tax collection and administration.
+It is being introduced from April 2019 and is a completely new method of tax administration.
 It will significantly change the way that businesses and landlords keep their accounting records and report their income and expenses to HMRC.

 Why is MTD being Introduced?

 The main focus of MTD is to reduce the “tax gap”, which is the difference between the total amount of taxes collected by the Government compared to what is due.

 The tax gap is caused by a number of factors, including taxpayer error (whether deliberate or through innocent mistakes).
 MTD is tasked with closing that tax gap to reduce errors and allow HMRC to better police the tax system.

 The Government are also contending that businesses will make administrative savings once MTD is implemented.
 This remains to be seen.

 MTD will introduce the concept of digital quarterly reporting of income and expenses for relevant taxpayers (see below) through MTD compliant software.
 HMRC have now conceded that spreadsheets can be used to report under MTD, but it will require use of ‘bridging software’.